Effects of exchange and weak Dzyaloshinsky-Moriya anisotropies on thermodynamic characteristics of spin-gapped magnets: Results for realistic parameters for and discussions

-As to the energy spectrum at $H\geq H_c$ it is clearly model dependent.
-For example, in the isotropic case at $T\leq T_c$ it is gapless, given by $E_k=\sqrt{\veps_k+X_1}\sqrt{\veps_k}\sim ck +O(k^3)$, so, $\Delta_{an}=E_k\mid _{k\rightarrow 0}=0$ in agreement with experimental predictions by R\"{u}egg et al. \ci{rueggnature}.
-In the presence of anisotropies it has a finite gap $\Delta_{an}=\sqrt{X_1 X_2}$, where $X_1$, $X_2$ are defined by the system of equations (2.12) and (2.13).
-By using our optimal input parameters we obtained a finite but rather small value $\Delta_{an}(H=14$ T, $T$=1.5 K)=10$^{-4}$ meV, which is consistent with INS measurements, but not with ESR ones :$\Delta_{an}(H=14$ T, $T$=1.5 K)=0.2 meV \ci{glazkov,kimura2007}.
-In Fig. 7(b) we present quasiparticle spectrum $E_k=\sqrt{\veps_k+X_1}\sqrt{\veps_k+X_2}$, $(k_x=k_z=0, k_y=\pi q_y)$ for $H=14$ T at $T=1.5$ K. It is seen that, the excitation energy in present approximation is almost linear, in accordance with experimental predictions.
-However, the magnitudes of $E_{k}^{exper.}$ are rather underestimated.
+As to the energy spectrum at $H\geq H_c$, it is clearly model dependent.
+For example, in the isotropic case for $T\leq T_c$ it is gapless, given by $E_k=\sqrt{\veps_k+X_1}\sqrt{\veps_k}\sim ck +\mathcal{O}(k^3)$, thus, $\Delta_{an}=E_k\mid _{k\rightarrow 0}=0$ in agreement with experimental results by R\"{u}egg {\it et al.}\ci{rueggnature}.
+In the presence of anisotropies it has a finite gap $\Delta_{an}=\sqrt{X_1 X_2}$, where $X_1$ and $X_2$ are defined by Eqs.\,(2.12) and (2.13).
+Using our optimal input parameters we obtained a finite but rather small value $\Delta_{an}(H=14$\,T, $T$=1.5\,K)=10$^{-4}$\,meV, which is consistent with INS measurements, but not with ESR: $\Delta_{an}(H=14$\,T, $T$=1.5\,K)=0.2\,meV\ci{glazkov,kimura2007}.
+In Fig.\,7(b) we present quasiparticle spectrum $E_k=\sqrt{\veps_k+X_1}\sqrt{\veps_k+X_2}$, $(k_x=k_z=0, k_y=\pi q_y)$ for $H=14$\,T at $T=1.5$\,K. It is seen that, the excitation energy in the present approximation is almost linear, in accordance with experimental results.
+However, the experimental values of $E_{k}^{exp}$ are rather underestimated.
 This can be understood as follows.
-As it has been shown in Sect.
-II at low temperatures, the self energies, especially $X_1$ is rather small (Fig.1).
-Our input parameters optimized by experimental magnetisations lead to much smaller values: $X_1(H=14$ T, $T$=1.5 K)=0.67$^.$10$^{-5}$ K, $X_2(H=14$ T, $T$=1.5 K)=0.19 K, so $X_1 \ll X_2$.
-As a result, the momentum dependence of the dispersion is similar to that of isotropic one: $E_k=\sqrt{\veps_k+X_1}\sqrt{\veps_k+X_2}\sim \sqrt{\veps_k}\sqrt{\veps_k+X_2}$ which is practically nothing but the Goldstone mode.
-Thus we may come to the conclusion that in accordance with present approximation the lowest excitation energy of TlCuCl$_3$ at very low temperatures has a rather small, but finite gap and exhibits, practically, a linear dispersion at small momentum, in spite the presence of EA and DM interactions.
-Note that, a similar situation has been observed for compounds $Sr_3Cr_2O_8$ and $Ba_3Cr_2O_8$, who has DM interaction, but no anisotropy gap, i.e. $\Delta_{an}(Sr_3Cr_2O_8)=0$, $\Delta_{an}(Ba_3Cr_2O_8)=0$ \ci{wangprb2014}.
+As it has been shown in Section II at low temperatures the self-energies, especially $X_1$ is rather small (Fig.\,1).
+Our input parameters optimized by experimental magnetizations lead to much smaller values: $X_1(H=14$\,T, $T$=1.5\,K)=$0.67\times10^{-5}$\,K, $X_2(H=14$\,T, $T$=1.5\,K)=0.19\,K, thus $X_1 \ll X_2$.
+As a result, the momentum dependence of the dispersion is similar to that of isotropic one, $E_k=\sqrt{\veps_k+X_1}\sqrt{\veps_k+X_2}\sim \sqrt{\veps_k}\sqrt{\veps_k+X_2}$ which is practically nothing but the Goldstone mode.
+Thus, we may come to the conclusion that in accordance with present approximation the lowest excitation energy of TlCuCl$_3$ at very low temperatures has a rather small, but finite gap and exhibits, practically, a linear dispersion at small momentum, in spite of the presence of EA and DM interactions.
+Note that, a similar situation has been observed for compounds Sr$_3$Cr$_2$O$_8$ and Ba$_3$Cr$_2$O$_8$ which have DM interaction, but no anisotropy gap, i.e., $\Delta_{an}($Sr$_3$Cr$_2$O$_8$)=0, $\Delta_{an}($Ba$_3$Cr$_2$O$_8$)=0.\ci{wangprb2014}